CDCgov/dibbs-vm/docs/vm-docs/docs/examples/gcp/dibbs-query-connector.md

 - General guide to configuring the dibbs-query-connector VMs.

 ## Prerequisites

-- Ensure you have the necessary permissions to create VMs in your GCP project.
+  - Ensure you have followed the [GCP VM Setup Guide](../../04-GCP-VM-Setup.md) to create a VM instance.

-## Steps to launch a VM and configure the Dibbs applications using provided wizard scripts

-### Create a VM

-  - Go to the GCP Console.
-  - Navigate to `Compute Engine` > `VM instances`.
-  - Follow the GCP wizard to configure your VM with settings that comply with your organizations requirements and launch your instance.
-    - Be sure to include an ssh key and security settings that allow ssh so that you can connect to your instance and run the wizard scripts available.

 ### Connect to the VM